 Some requirements may apply for the protection of specific equipment (UE, MS and/or BS) or equipment operating in specific systems (GSM, CDMA, UTRA, E-UTRA, NR, etc.) as listed below.

+The spurious emission basic limits are provided in table 6.6.5.5.1.3-1 for a BS where requirements for co-existence with the system listed in the first column apply.

+Table 6.6.5.5.1.3-1: BS spurious emissions basic limits for BS for co-existence with systems operating in other frequency bands